A little about us:

 We are a group of dedicated, multidisciplinary and optimistic researchers, working at the cutting edge of science, utilizing state-of-the-art tools to unlock the mystery of the brain and transform the way we approach the development of new treatments, and ultimately cures.
 LIBD is an independent 501(c)(3) medical research institute located in the Bioscience Park on the campus of the Johns Hopkins School of Medicine and Hospital in Baltimore, MD.

-The Research Associate will have the opportunity to lead one and participate in several team projects which involve deconvolution of bulk RNA-seq data using snRNA-seq reference data, spatial transcriptomics data from the 10x Genomics Visium platform, analyzing large bulk RNA-seq datasets and leveraging information across many samples.
-This position will also be involved in new projects and technologies that will help us further our understanding of psychiatric disorders.
+The Research Associate will work on single cell and spatial transcriptomics projects in close collaboration with the Molecular Neuroanatomy team under the direction of Dr. Kristen Maynard.
+These projects involve integration of spatial transcriptomics data from the 10x Genomics Visium platform with single cell multi-omic (RNA-seq and ATAC-seq) data from brain regions implicated in reward processing.
+This position will also be involved in new projects and technologies that will help us further our understanding of psychiatric disorders and addiction.
 We are looking for someone who can contribute to our team environment and who is very motivated to learn with us how to approach genomics data science applied to the human brain.
+Initiative to learn new methods, develop tools/resources for the scientific community, and perform work efficiently and carefully are essential.
+Interest in neuroscience and comfortability working and communicating with biologists is required.

 Specific Duties and Responsibilities:

-· Perform creative, rigorous, and reproducible analyses on multi-omics datasets generated from the human postmortem brain samples at LIBD from technologies such as bulk RNA-seq, single cell/nuclei RNA-seq, and spatial transcriptomics.
+· Perform creative, rigorous, and reproducible analyses on multi-omics datasets generated from the human postmortem brain samples at LIBD from technologies such as bulk RNA-seq, single cell/nuclei RNA-seq, single cell ATAC-seq, and spatial transcriptomics.

-· Utilize publicly available data such as the uniformly processed RNA-seq data from the recount3 project to enrich our findings from the LIBD datasets.
+· Utilize publicly available data to enrich our findings from the LIBD datasets.

 · Develop open-source computational biology software such as R/Bioconductor packages with helper tools such as biocthis.